 The sale of most of hallucinogenic mushrooms (also known as magic mushrooms or paddos), has been forbidden starting November 1, 2008.
 More than 200 different mushrooms were put on the ban list and are presently regarded by the Dutch drug law (so called Opiumwet – Opium Act) as dangerous as cocaine or heroine.
 Never really considered as drugs before, the paddos were previously sold by the so called smart shops along with popular natural medicines as Ginkgo Biloba, Guarana, Cola, some herbs, food additives and vitamins.
 The decision to stop their sale has been taken after almost a hundred cases were recorded each year, when the medical help has been required linked to the consumption of paddos in Amsterdam only, involving mainly foreign tourists.
 Tragically, three of these cases ended as serious accidents, one of them in the tragic death of the 17-year old French girl.
 Hundreds of people demonstrated in Amsterdam against the ban, before it had been introduced.
 Today, the hallucinogenic mushrooms are forbidden in the Netherlands, along with the hard drugs.

-While several sorts of mushrooms were probably by omission not placed on the ban list, smart shops continue now and then to sell them.
-Also the fungus of some paddos is sometimes on sale.
+While several sorts of mushrooms – most notably the less-strong “truffles” – were probably by omission not placed on the ban list, smart shops continue now and then to sell them.
+In addition, the spores of some paddos are sometimes on sale.

 We strongly advise you to never try the hallucinogenic mushrooms, as their influence on each human organism is different, and you may be exposing to a serious health risk, by using them in any form.